api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

-The OevAuctionHouse contract is a general purpose auction platform designed to work together with an off-chain component (OEV Auctioneer) that auctions off data in a transparent and and retrospectively verifiable manner.
+The OevAuctionHouse contract is a general purpose auction platform designed to work together with an off-chain component (OEV Auctioneer) that auctions off data in a transparent and retrospectively verifiable manner.

 To support OEV auctions in the least privileged way, the contract defines a few special roles allowed to interact with the contract in an authorized way.
 These